mrflofinou/Project5-Use-API-OpenFoodFacts/README.md

   `CREATE DATABASE openfoodfacts CHARACTER SET 'utf8';`

  * In the file 'settings.py' modify the connection parameters of your MySQL account

+ * To launch the file tables_creation.py to create the tables and insert values inside them
+  `python3 tables_creation.py`

  * To launch the app
   `python3 openfoodfacts.py`